 How do you get the hulls off?

 As your sunflower microgreens begin to grow, some of their black outer shells will fall off.
+These outer casings are tough and shouldn’t be eaten.

 How to avoid floppy sunflower shoots

-After watering the seeds, place an inverted lid over them and add something heavy, such on top (I use tin cans).
-This will push down on the seeds/shoots as they grow and help them to be more robust.
+After watering the seeds, place an inverted lid over them and add something heavy like a tin can.
+This will push down on the seeds and help them to grow nice and strong.

 Do I have to grow them in the dark?